uoou/AWildernessOfDragons/essay.md

 Here we conclude our argument.

+###Footnotes
+<a name="f1"></a>[1](#fn1).
+The phrase occurs in paragraph 74 of OFS, but by an odd chance it fell out of Flieger and Anderson’s edition, where it should have appeared on p.
+63, as noted by Anderson in his [corrigenda](https://www.academia.edu/11430292/Corrections_to_the_printings_of_Tolkien_On_Fairy-stories).
+The complete sentence reads: ‘But in Faërian drama you are in a dream that some other mind is weaving, and the knowledge of that alarming fact may slip from your grasp.’

 ###<a name="c6"></a>Bibliography
 OFS: *Tolkien On Fairy-stories*, edited by Verlyn Flieger & Douglas Anderson, HarperCollins, 2008.